dujanhung/evtsbx-api-doc/enum/block_type.md

 this block could destroy 2 block ( `GlassBlock` and `WoodenBlock` ) , and trigger the `Switch` and `Button` .

+player could hold this block as a handheld weapon.

 ___

 ```lua